-- To increase our effort to return to in-person instruction, school faculty, staff, families and students must minimize any and all out-of-state travel beginning August 1. - The school reserves the right to require an out of school quarantine for faculty, staff, students and families following any elective out of state travel.
-In the event essential travel is necessary, standard precautions such as, but not limited to, social distancing, the use of face coverings and good hygiene practices will be taken. - If you have traveled recently and believe that you might have come into direct contact with someone infected with COVID or have come into contact with someone that is awaiting COVID test results, please notify your administrator.
+- To increase our effort to return to in-person instruction, school faculty, staff, families and students must minimize any and all out-of-state travel beginning August 1. - The school reserves the right to require an out of school quarantine for faculty, staff, students and families following any elective travel.
+At this time, if a student or faculty member travels to a "red zone" county, he or she will have to quarantine upon return.
+Quarantine duration will follow the most recent CDC guidance. - If you have traveled recently and believe that you might have come into direct contact with someone infected with COVID or have come into contact with someone that is awaiting COVID test results, please notify your administrator.
 Employees may be required to use available leave during a quarantine from travel.